pnp/custom-learning-office-365/README.md

-# Outage Notice Janaury 23, 2024
+# Outage Notice Janaury 23, 2024 - Updated January 31,2024

-It has been brought to our attention that there is an issue with the video provider for the video assets that are being surfaced inside Learning Pathways.
-While this isn't an issue with Learning Pathways we undertsand it affects our users.
-The appropraite content owners have been identified and we are working to fix the problem.
-Please keep an eye on [Issue 767](https://github.com/pnp/custom-learning-office-365/issues/767) for the resoution to this item.
+## The issue has been resolved as of January 31, 2024

+The issue with the video provider for Learning Pathways assets has been resolved.
+No action is needed to recieve this update.
+There were two changes.
+1. The videos for all  assets should be playing.
+2) The visual look of the assets has changed to have a gray background and a smaller header.
+Thank you for your patience.
+Please look at  [Issue 767](https://github.com/pnp/custom-learning-office-365/issues/767) for details.

 # Microsoft 365 learning pathways